How is Adidas different from its competitors | Adidas Marketing Strategy

 Adidas enhanced its direct-to-consumer abilities by repositioning 700 jobs around different segments of E-commerce.
 This basically showed how Adidas raced to drive more sales through very successful digital shopping.

-Apart from this, Adidas collaborated with many prominent artists such as Kanye West and Beyonce for launching its newest models.
+Apart from this, Adidas collaborated with many prominent artists, such as Kanye West and Beyonce, to launch its newest models.

 Conclusion

-Adidas is working with great efficiency to build its company the best sports brand across the world, regardless of how competitive the environment gets around it.
-The brand is using various strategies and tactics such as vigorous manufacturing, digital platforms, technology, innovation, collaboration and many others.
-Through these, Adidas is moving towards a greater height.
+Adidas' competitive strategy is employed with great efficiency to build its company into the best sports brand in the world, regardless of how competitive the environment gets around it.
+The brand is using various strategies and tactics such as vigorous manufacturing, digital platforms, technology, innovation, collaboration, and many others.
+Through these, Adidas is moving towards greater heights.

 💻